 The vaccine is said to protect cats with no or low FCoV antibody concentration.
 However, this vaccination won’t work in the case of pre-infected cats.
 In a household environment, if there are known cases of Feline Infectious Peritonitis, this vaccine will not be effective.
 But, in circumstances where a healthy cat that has never suffered from FCoV is vaccinated before entering an FCov-endemic shelter, the vaccine may induce some level of protection.

 The maternally derived antibodies protect the baby cats from the harmful effects of any deadly disease.
 However, those disappear usually between 5-7 weeks of age.
 Therefore, you must remove the kittens from the sources of infection and put them in a well-sanitized place to prevent the occurrence of FIP.

 Also, you must use disposable litter boxes for your kittens to provide them with a germ-free environment.
 You can opt for SpeedySift Cat Litter Box with Disposable Sifting Liners to maintain the proper hygiene of your cat.
 As FCoV is a very infectious and contagious virus, maintenance of rigorous hygiene is necessary.

 FIP or Feline Infectious Peritonitis is a fatal disease.
 If a cat is clinically affected by FIP, there is no specific cure.
 The diagnosis processes are also not certain and quite complicated.
 The only effective way is to perform euthanasia.
-But seeing your beloved pet to die is the worst feeling a pet owner may experience.
-So, the best way to keep your cat safe from being affected with FIP is to maintain good hygiene and sanitation, take them to the veterinarian for regular checkups, and vaccinate them properly.
-If you follow this, you can prevent your cat from getting infected from any feline disease.
+But seeing your beloved pet die is the worst feeling a pet owner may experience.
+So, the best way to keep your cat safe from being affected by FIP is to maintain good hygiene and sanitation, take them to the veterinarian for regular checkups, and vaccinate them properly.
+If you follow this, you can prevent your cat from getting infected with any feline disease.